kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 I spent some time hacking Web Components during a long flight layover and it was time well spent.
 I put together a small demo just so I could further comprehend WC as a whole.

-Web Components are a concept based on four sub-concepts, but I focused on just two of them for the demo: templates and Shadow DOM, primarily templates.
+Web Components is a concept based on four sub-concepts, but I focused on just two of them for the demo: templates and Shadow DOM, primarily templates.
 At the time of this post, a neat cross-browser/cross-device implementation of Web Components requires a polyfill library like [Polymer](http://www.polymer-project.org/ "visit the Polymer Web Components Library") or [X-Tag](http://x-tags.org/ "visit the X-tag Web Components Library"), but I wanted to study the internal workings of each sub-concept before a deep dive into the polyfills.

 ### A quick Web Components description
 Web Components are a set of emerging technologies that are working towards a firm specification thanks to the hard work of the W3C.
-The goal of Web Components is to allow developers to use HTML, CSS and JavaScript to create custom elements..
+The goal of Web Components is to allow developers to use HTML, CSS and JavaScript to create custom elements.

-You can think of these custom elements as widgets and when discussing them, I mean things like the custom `<github-card>` element.
-If you have a GitHub account, [check out the <github-card> demo page](http://pazguille.github.io/github-card/ "go to <github-card> demo page"), add your name in the field so you can review the end result, then [read the <github-card> documentation](https://github.com/pazguille/github-card "go to <github-card> GitHub documentation") so you can see how to add it to your page using one simple page tag.
+You can think of these custom elements as widgets and by this, I mean things like the custom `<github-card>` element.
+If you have a GitHub account, [check out the &lt;github-card> demo page](http://pazguille.github.io/github-card/ "go to <github-card> demo page"), add your name in the field so you can review the end result, then [read the &lt;github-card> documentation](https://github.com/pazguille/github-card "go to <github-card> GitHub documentation") so you can see how to add it to your page using one simple page tag.

-Web Components are a concept that's made up of four sub-concepts *(all links courtesy of [HTML5 Rocks](http://www.html5rocks.com/))*:
+Web Components are a concept made up of four sub-concepts *(all links courtesy of [HTML5 Rocks](http://www.html5rocks.com/)):*

 1. *__Templates__*: a chunk of formatted HTML that can be cloned, inserted and rendered based on instructions you give it.
 [Read more &raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/template/)
 2. *__Shadow DOM__*: an encapsulated separate DOM that you can add code to.
 It's best to think of it as "a DOM within your DOM."
 [Read more &raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/)